NickSwardh/YoloDotNet/README.md

 :information_source: For Video, you need FFmpeg and FFProbe
 - Download [FFMPEG](https://ffmpeg.org/download.html)
-- Add FFmpeg to the Path-variable in your Environment Variables
+- Add FFmpeg and ffprobe to the Path-variable in your Environment Variables

 # Example - Image